abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 We have exciting news to share with the community, we're working on an "ABP Microservice Development" e-book.
 In this book, we're using the **eShopOnAbp** project as a reference microservice solution and we're trying to explain our experiences during the microservice application development process through this project.

+We're planning to create this book in nine chapters and make it available after the three chapter is written.
+You will be able to download this free e-book from the [abp.io](https://abp.io/) website.
+You can see the title of these three chapters below:

+- Chapter 1 : Introduction (This chapter explains the main problems of microservice development and the purpose of the eShopOnAbp solution.)
+- Chapter 2 : Running the Solution (This chapter explains the various ways to run the solution such as using the Microsoft's Tye tool.)
+- Chapter 3 : Understanding the authentication system (This chapter explains the authentication system used in the **eShopOnAbp** solution.)

 ### LeptonX Lite Documentations & Project Status & Roadmap